 The lowdown on my milk sharing project

 The research design of this milk sharing project is pretty straightforward.
-You can check out the research info page here.
 Basically, after spending over two years following milk sharing sites and doing a systematic content analysis of online posts, I designed a comprehensive online survey.
 The survey gave me a way to recruit participants for telephone interviews.

 Online surveys and telephone interviews are relatively cheap and easy to do.
 But ethnographic research – the kind I wanted to do at least – required some money, mostly for travel and such.